Antioxidants have been the buzzword in the health circles in recent years. Are antioxidants really such a wonderful thing? Let’s unlock the mystery.

 Food sources of carotenoids include carrots, spinach, tomatoes, kale, and collard greens.

-Flavonoids – Flavonoids enhance cellular antioxidant defenses, contribute to the maintenance of brain function, bolster immune defenses, and contribute to heart and urinary tract health.
+Flavonoids – Flavonoids enhance cellular antioxidant defenses, contribute to maintaining brain function, bolster immune defenses, and contribute to heart and urinary tract health.

-Food sources of flavonoids are pears, apples, apricots, blueberries, raspberries, strawberries, onions, cabbage, black tea, pinto beans, celery, green tea, olives, citrus fruits, purple oregano, purple grape juice, soy products, wine, and whole wheat.
+Pears, apples, apricots, blueberries, raspberries, strawberries, onions, cabbage, black tea, pinto beans, celery, green tea, olives, citrus fruits, purple oregano, purple grape juice, soy products, wine, and whole wheat are food sources of flavonoids.

 Isothiocyanates – Isothiocyanates detoxify unwanted compounds, deactivate carcinogens, and speed up the removal of these compounds from the body.